youssefnashat/ClashRoyaleAi/README.md

 To add new dependencies:

 1. Install with pip: `pip install package-name`
-2. Add to `requirements.txt` with version: `pip freeze | grep package-name >> requirements.txt`
+2. Update `requirements.txt`: `pip freeze > requirements.txt`
-3. Update `DEPENDENCIES.txt` with description

-## Contributing
+## Notes

-Before committing changes:
-- Ensure virtual environment is activated
-- Test your changes
-- Update README or DEPENDENCIES if adding new requirements
+- The grid overlay is semi-transparent (33% opacity) to allow seeing the underlying content
+- Grid is always centered and scaled to 85% by default to prevent distortion
+- All grid settings persist between recording sessions via JSON files
+- The `tiles.py` module is optional; `vision.py` works independently using only JSON data